Rogers Stadium

-Rogers Stadium is a temporary music venue for concerts in the Downsview area of Toronto, Ontario, Canada.
+Rogers Stadium is a temporary music venue for concerts in the Downsview area of North York, a district of Toronto, Ontario, Canada.
 Announced by Live Nation Entertainment in September 2024, and completed in nine months, the stadium will be demolished after its intended lifetime of five years.
 It is the Greater Toronto Area's largest purpose-built music venue.

 History

 On September 26, 2024, United States-based Live Nation Entertainment confirmed that Rogers Stadium would debut at the former Downsview Airport (YZD) in June 2025.
 The new stadium is an open-air concert venue with a stated capacity of 50,000, and according to Billboard Canada, it is "one of the world's few venues of the size that isn't also home to a sports team."
 Live Nation and Rogers Communications entered into a naming rights agreement that lasts for the entire duration of the venue's existence.